LLNL/shroud/docs/cookbook.rst

 --------------------------------

-Using the *F_name_impl* format string to explicitly name a Fortran wrapper when the *fortran_generic* field is used may present some surprising behavior.
+Using the *F_name_impl* format string to explicitly name a Fortran wrapper combined with the *fortran_generic* field may present some surprising behavior.
 The routine ``BA_change`` takes a ``long`` argument.
 However, this is inconvenient in Fortran since the default integer is typically an ``int``.
 When passing a constant you need to